-- All options are constructed to ensure you sleep cool.
+- All options are 10” thick and are constructed to ensure people sleep cool throughout the night.

 - All options have a high-density base support foam.